Feature #1840

 • Refactor CSVFormatDialog into separate classes for the audio and annotation versions.
 At the moment they use conditionals within the same class, but it's increasingly apparent that they differ in more than they have in common.

-#3 Updated by Chris Cannam over 5 years ago
+#3 Updated by Chris Cannam about 6 years ago

 Question: should we use this feature when a CSV file or similar is supplied as the only command-line argument?
 (Probably)

-#4 Updated by Chris Cannam over 5 years ago
+#4 Updated by Chris Cannam about 6 years ago

 Refactored CSVFormatDialog as described.